mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }

 func main() {
-  // A common idiom for error checking using
+  // A common idiom for error checking is
-  // the optional assignment of an "if" if q, err = divide(7, 0); err == nil {
+  // using the optional assignment in an "if". if q, err = divide(7, 0); err == nil {
     fmt.Print(q)
   } else {}